-It is best to discuss your planned work fully with your neighbours before you serve notice, in writing, about what you plan to do.
+It is best to discuss your planned work thoroughly with your neighbours before you serve notice, in writing, about what you plan to do.
 If you have already ironed out possible snags with your neighbours, this should mean that they will give consent in response to your notice.
-You do not need to appoint a professional adviser to give the notice on your behalf, but notice must be correct.
+You do not need to appoint a professional adviser to serve the notice on your behalf, but the notice must be correct.

 Whilst there is no official form for giving notice under the Act, your notice must include the following details:

 - The building’s address if it is different to your own.